Erfaan-Rostami/Hypergraph-and-Graph-Neural-Network-HGNN-GNN--/README.md

 &star; Must-read papers on GNN: https://github.com/thunlp/GNNPapers

-&star; A Gentle Introduction to <a href="https://towardsdatascience.com/a-gentle-introduction-to-graph-neural-network-basics-deepwalk-and-graphsage-db5d540d50b3">Graph Neural Networks</a> (Basics, DeepWalk, and GraphSage), by Steeve Huang
+&star; A Gentle Introduction to <a href="https://towardsdatascience.com/a-gentle-introduction-to-graph-neural-network-basics-deepwalk-and-graphsage-db5d540d50b3">Graph Neural Networks</a> (Basics, DeepWalk, and GraphSage); by Steeve Huang

 &star; <a href="https://medium.com/@BorisAKnyazev/tutorial-on-graph-neural-networks-for-computer-vision-and-beyond-part-1-3d9fada3b80d">Tutorial on Graph Neural Networks for Computer Vision and Beyond </a>(Part1), by Boris Knyazev